 Exploring the Issue of Anger

 There is a plan and a purpose for anger in our lives.
 Anger is one of our 10 basic God-given emotions and there are constructive ways to deal with and express anger.
 For many of us, anger is the primary way we choose to express emotions.
 Therefore, anger is an issue that must be managed.
 We must learn to recognize our unhealthy patterns of anger and the emotions and circumstances that push us to become destructively angry.
+Celebrate Recovery can help us learn to manage our anger in a healthy way.

 We may feel intense shame and guilt over the actions we have committed during our unhealthy expressions of anger.
 We vow never to act that way again, only to find ourselves back in the same situations, unable to change it by our own power.
+Celebrate Recovery can help us find the strength to overcome our anger issues.

 Characteristics of Someone Struggling with Anger Issues may include, but are not limited to: